Rachel's Page

 Since this is more of a description than anything, I see no reason not to translate this.

-Turtle Hermit (亀仙人)
+Turtle Sage (亀仙人)

-A title that refers to a hermit associated with turtles.
+A title that refers to a sage associated with turtles.
 Broken up, means turtle; 仙人 refers to a person that has achieved great power and wisdom through training, who then gives up their worldly attachments and becomes a hermit.

 He is also commonly known by another title, 武天老師, or the Almighty Fighting Master.
 Broken up, refers to the art of war; refers to the sky or heavenly beings/objects; 老師 refers to an elderly master or teacher.
 It is unknown if he has a more specific name than these two titles.